liferay/liferay-frontend-projects/dxp/environment.md

 ### Making a development build of React

-Building a development version of React enhances the debugging experience.
+Building a development version of React enhances the debugging experience in [the React Dev Tools](https://github.com/facebook/react-devtools).
 To do this, deploy a development build from inside [the frontend-js-react-web module](https://github.com/liferay/liferay-portal/tree/master/modules/apps/frontend-js/frontend-js-react-web):

 ```sh
 env NODE_ENV=development gradlew clean deploy -a